pektin/jam/docs/lib/builtins/types.rst

     \

         Any real may also be explicitly cast to an integer.
 The resulting integer is guaranteed to be rounded to the correct integer number.
+May result in an exception if the real is too large.

     ::